telerik/ajax-docs/api/client/Telerik.Web.UI.ButtonBase.PostBackButtonBase.md

 `None`

-### set_commandName
+### get_commandArgument

-Sets the command name associated with the RadButton control that is passed to the Command event.
+Gets an optional parameter passed to the Command event along with the associated CommandName.

 #### Parameters

-##### value `String`

-The command name associated with the RadButton control that is passed to the Command event.

 #### Returns

-`None`
+`String` An optional parameter passed to the Command event along with the associated CommandName.

 ### get_commandName